CIDFriendsCentral/CIDFriendsCentral.github.io/content/3DPrinters/Ultimaker/Printing/_index.md

 +++
 ---

-Once you plug the USB into the printer, you should be greeted with this image
+Once you plug the USB into the printer, you should be greeted with this image.

 ![image](/images/143.png)